atosato/ansible-ontap-samples/OntapSelectOVA/README.md

-This folder will contain your ONTAP Deploy Images.
+Place in this folder your ONTAP Deploy Images.

 ```
 OntapSelectOVA/